Kagau, Choiseul Province

 Twin otter (DH6)

-Transfers from Kagau Airport are available through prior arrangement.
+Transfers from Kagau Airport are available through prior arrangement with local operators.

 The main industries for Kagau are marine products, timber milling, and small scale fishing.